johnwargo/pi-remind/readme.md

 + Mount the Pimoroni Unicorn HAT on the Raspberry Pi device
 + Place the Pi in a case
 + Plug it in
-+ Optionally: assign a static IP address to the Pi.

-That's it, you're done.
-Those steps should take about 5 minutes tops.

 When the Pi is all ready to go, update the device's software using the following commands: